AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 Source code contains implementation of Bakery algorithm.
 The implementation can be found in file [bakery_algorithm.py](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/blob/01/bakery_algorithm.py "bakery_algorithm.py")

-To execute the program just run the file.
-It contains `if __name__ == "__main__"` idiom, so the program will be executed when you run the file.
+To execute the program you need to have  using `fei.ppds` module installed.
+It can be done via `pip install --user fei.ppds`.
+Source code contains `if __name__ == "__main__"` idiom, so the program will be executed when you run the file.
 When you run the file, n number (currently 5) of threads will be created.
 Each of this thread will execute function named process, that simulates a process.
 The function process contains bakery algorithm implementation along side with execution of critical section.
 The threads are created and executed in a loop.
 Default number of runs is set to 10.

 ### What is Bakery Algorithm?
 Bakery algorithm is a algorthm that provides software solution for the problem of mutual exclusion.
 It is more suitable for larger number of processes (threads) compared to the Peterson algorithm.
 In comparison to the Ticket algorithm it does not depend on any instruction to be atomic.